 Beverly Walthour (@beverlywalthour) told us, “From learning how to use lists and learning to ‘listen’ on Twitter, I’m not only increasing the number of engaged followers EVERYDAY, I’m building business relationships as well!”

 Day 10 – How to Leverage Twitter Notifications

 Day 10 talks all about how to leverage Twitter notifications to engage with your followers that are engaging with you.
-By keeping up and engaging back with those accounts that are connecting with you, you’ll build relationships on Twitter that you can nurture into leads and eventually sales.
+By keeping up with Tweet activity and engaging back with those accounts that are connecting with you, you’ll build relationships on Twitter that you can nurture into leads and eventually sales.

 In this day, we go over lots of ways you can quickly and easily use the notification on Twitter itself to provide value to your followers.